hnrkptrsn/erlport_python_example/README.md

-	start, sets up cowboy which we use for showing fortunes. (demoability) init, reads the arguments and sets up the pool with poolboy. call_python, wraps a gen_server call in a poolboy transaction. (check-out, call, check-in)
+	start, sets up cowboy which we use for showing fortunes. (demoability) init, reads the arguments and sets up the pool with poolboy.

 apps/src/erlport_python_example_sup.erl